violeta-haas/violeta-haas.github.io/_pages/about.md

 On this website, you can learn more about my [research](https://violeta-haas.github.io/research/) and [teaching](https://violeta-haas.github.io/teaching/) profile, and download my [CV](https://violeta-haas.github.io/cv/).
 Feel free to [reach out](mailto:violeta.haas@iast.fr) if you are interested in my research and would like to chat :coffee:

-When not buried in papers and datasets, I’m probably hunting for records.
-Always happy to share concert tips, obscure vinyl recommendations, or obsess over how live music is the best form of human connection.
 <p>&nbsp;</p>

 ## News: